What Is the Downside of Buying Tax Liens?

 For investors considering property acquisition through tax liens as a path to construction or development projects, using a bridge loan to acquire a known property often provides far more certainty about what you are purchasing.

-Redemption Periods: Your Money Locked Away
+What Is Redemption Periods: Your Money Locked Away?

 Perhaps the most frustrating aspect of tax lien investing is the redemption period during which property owners can pay their delinquent taxes and reclaim their property.
 This period varies dramatically by state and can extend your investment timeline far beyond initial expectations.